md-salim/variableScope/README.md

 Session variable cannot be accessible to the another flow if it traverse through HTTP requestor.
 In this case flow/session variable both have same scope.

-## variableScopevm mule configuration output:
+## variableScope VM mule configuration output
 URL: http://localhost:8081/flowc

 Before VM in FlowC:  FV1 SV1 null null